nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

        .. group-tab:: Windows

           Add the environment variables as system environment variables or define them in the ``%userprofile%\zephyrrc.cmd`` file as described in :ref:`build_environment_cli`.
-          This lets you avoid setting them every time you open a command prompt.
+          This lets you avoid setting them every time you open a command window.

        .. group-tab:: Linux